marcusoftnet/marcusoftnet.github.io/_posts/2015-09-07-review-nature-by-ron-jeffries.md

 My short review is quite simply;

 "This book made me think.
 It left me with more questions than I had going in.
-But better more concrete answers.
+But better more concrete questions.
+Seeking simple(r) answers.
 Also it's sprinkled with challenges and gentle provocations of the current state of mind and process.

 The underlying principle 'Simplify it' is something that resonate very deeply with me.
 I recommend anyone doing, struggling to do or thinking about doing this thing we call 'agile' to read this book.